kentang-developer/flutter_memory_game/README.md

-Step 1.
-Project INIT.
+Part 1.
+Project INIT and seutup.

-Step 2.
-Mengambil gambar secara acak dan memasukan ke board.